-AWS Lambda and Amazon SNS integrate, allowing you to call Lambda functions via Amazon SNS notifications.
-Whenever a message is published to an SNS topic with a Lambda function subscribed to it, the Lambda function is invoked with the message payload.
-As an input parameter, the Lambda function receives the message payload and can manipulate the information within the message, publish the message to other SNS topics, or forward the message to another AWS service.
+AWS Lambda and Amazon SNS work seamlessly together, allowing you to trigger Lambda functions using Amazon SNS notifications.
+When a message is published to an SNS topic with a Lambda function subscribed to it, the function is invoked with the message payload.
+The Lambda function can process the information, forward it to other services, or publish the message to additional SNS topics.

 What is AWS Lambda?

-AWS Lambda is a serverless compute service that is triggered by events that allow you to run code for virtually any application or backend service without having to provision or manage servers.
-You can call Lambda from more than 200 AWS services and SaaS apps, and you only pay for what you use.
+AWS Lambda is a serverless compute service that lets you run code in response to events without the need to provision or manage servers.
+It integrates with over 200 AWS services and SaaS apps, and you only pay for the computing power you use.

 Key Features of AWS Lambda